Case Number # 2537

 The city’s sewage conveyance pipes date back to the 1940’s.
 Sewage backs up in underground pipes during heavy rains, making it flow up into African-Americans’ houses through bathtub and shower drains.
 To keep the sewage out of their houses during heavy rains, residents remove plugs from sewage pipes to make the sewage pour into their yards instead of their houses.

 The residents have to shovel and bury fecal matter, toilet paper and other noxious debris left in their yards after sewage overflows, which have taken place three or four times a year for decades.
-Sewage also overflows from manholes and broken pipes into a ditch along the north side of Rochelle and out into Mill Creek, which eventually flows to the Suwannee River.

 The sewage from manholes and broken pipes flows into the streets and to the ditch along the north side of town, which discharges to Mill Creek.
 This is a clear violation of the Clean Water Act and the city’s permit.
 Once a favored fishing stream used by people in the neighborhood, Mill Creek is now so foul it is no longer used at all.